 We know that Google does pay attention to site relevance and authority.
 Building excellent site stickiness metrics and encouraging people to engage with your brand can therefore boost your overall reputation online and help you appear more relevant and authoritative.
 It can therefore improve your rankings that way.

 There are many tools to gauge stickiness and measure related metrics, but the tool that is covered in this article is Google Analytics.

 The goal is to minimize bounce rates, funnel navigation to important pages, and take full advantage of exit pages.

-As you can see in the basic content report below, the standard metrics of pageviews, bounce rates, and exits are already identified for each of the pages.
+As you can see in the basic content report below, the standard metrics of page views, bounce rates, and exits are already identified for each of the pages.
 However, there are ways we can manipulate the data to give more meaningful insights to achieve our goals.

 A similar process can be applied to the navigation analysis.
-First we can identify the navigation of visitors by using the navigation report.
-After identifying the path, we can filter out the keywords, mediums, and location of the navigation and to understand what the visitor is looking for and whether or not they are getting lost in irrelevant pages.
+First, we can identify the navigation of visitors by using the navigation report.
+After identifying the path, we can filter out the keywords, mediums, and location of the navigation and understand what the visitor is looking for and whether or not they are getting lost in irrelevant pages.

 For example, after filtering through the content report, we realized 60% of the visitors looking Romance Package exited on the Spa page; then it might be a good idea to add the Romance Package conversion element on the Spa page.

 It is important to look at the stickiness of the website, although never confirmed or disputed by Google for its SEO values; we know it plays a role in the relevancy of content.
-The three major metrics to gauge on aside from Average Time Spent On Site are Pageviews, Bounce Rate, and Exits.
+The three major metrics to gauge aside from Average Time Spent On Site are Pageviews, Bounce Rate, and Exits.

 The ultimate goal is to minimize Bounce Rate, funnel visitors to the important content and take full advantage of exit pages.